United States Invitational Young Physicists Tournament: History

 Second-year participant Phoenixville Area High School of Pennsylvania topped the standings after the preliminary rounds in the 2016 USIYPT.
 They, Harker, Rye Country Day School, and Shenzhen Middle School competed in the final rounds, with Shenzhen coasting to the championship.

 At the 2017 tournament at the University of the Sciences, the Harker School was the highest ranked of the six teams who entered the playoff rounds.
 Rye Country Day School emerged from those rounds with a convincing victory of 77-72 against RDFZ of Beijing.

 In 2018, Randolph College hosted the largest-ever USIYPT, including fifteen schools from all over the US and the world.
 Phillips Exeter Academy won their first-ever trophy in their fourth year of participation.

 At the 2019 tournament at Rye Country Day School, Phillips Exeter Academy won their second straight championship, with first-time attendees Phillips Academy Andover in second place.
 In the late stages of the tournament, Swartz Trophy winners Pioneer School of Ariana, Tunisia and The Harker School competed in the first partially student-juried physics fight.

 In 2020, Cary Academy won their first championship in school history, after facing Woodberry Forest School, Phillips Academy Andover, and Phillips Exeter Academy in the final rounds.

 Due to COVID, the 2021 tournament was hosted online.
 The Nueva School, Phillips Exeter Academy, and Woodberry Forest School made the three-team round-robin final round.
 Phillips Exeter Academy emerged on top with their third-ever championship.

 In 2023, The Nueva School won their second championship in a row, overhauling their preliminary round points disadvantage against Phillips Exeter Academy to win 86.99 to 79.80 in the final round.
 Of the 11 participating teams, 6 made it through the preliminary rounds and competed in the final.

 In 2024, Rye Country Day School won their third championship ever, winning with a final score of 84.44 after facing Phillips Academy Andover, Phillips Exeter Academy, and The Nueva School in the final rounds.
 They placed first with a margin of 0.16 points over Phillips Exeter Academy's final score of 84.28, an extremely close win earned by Rye Country Day School's thoughtful and insightful oppositions.
 Other finalists included Cary Academy and Woodberry Forest School.

+In 2026, Rye Country Day School won with an extremely close margin of 1.51 points; the runner-up was The Nueva School.